MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/dns/create-dns-records-at-godaddy.md

 ---
-title: "Create DNS records at GoDaddy for Microsoft" f1.keywords:
+title: "Connect your DNS records at GoDaddy to Microsoft 365" f1.keywords:
 - CSH
 ms.author: pebaum